Bilingual education: English as a second language

 English as a second language (ESL) programs are not considered bilingual education programs because they do not aim to have students become bi-literate in two (or more) languages.
 The goal of ESL programs is for English-language learners to learn English after having acquired one or more native languages.
 ESL is a supplementary, comprehensive English language learning program common in English-speaking countries and countries where English has an important role in communication as a result of colonialism or globalization.
 One common approach in ESL programs is sheltered English instruction (SEI).
 Bilingual education ESL programs are increasingly common throughout the United States, especially in states with large immigrant populations.
 California, for example, had 2,363,000 Dual Language Learners in 2022, making up 32% of all children aged 0–8.

 Bilingual education strategies

 Translanguaging

 Translanguaging or language mixing is a strategy that emphasizes using all languages a student knows to support their learning.
 One example of this is allowing students to express themselves in either or both languages when discussing different academic content.
 Practicing translanguaging can help students more easily switch between languages.

+Since 2010, translanguaging has become popular for its inclusive approach to allow students to use both languages to fully draw from their linguistic vernacular during instruction rather than keeping both languages separated.

+Recent teacher preparation standards in California have encouraged educators who are bilingual to adopt translanguaging and bilingual education into their classrooms instead of a linear and monolingual classroom.